KhalGH/flyPlateBuffs-WotLK/README.md

 This backport can optionally use [this fork](https://github.com/KhalGH/awesome_wotlk) that includes additional implementations used by the addon.

 ## Installation
-1. Download the [addon](https://github.com/KhalGH/flyPlateBuffs-WotLK/releases/download/flyPlateBuffs-WotLK/flyPlateBuffs-WotLK.7z) and the [AwesomeWotlk library](https://github.com/KhalGH/awesome_wotlk/releases/download/0.1.4-f1/AwesomeWotlk.7z).
+1. Download the [addon](https://github.com/KhalGH/flyPlateBuffs-WotLK/releases/download/v1.0/flyPlateBuffs-WotLK-v1.0.zip) and the [AwesomeWotlk](https://github.com/KhalGH/flyPlateBuffs-WotLK/releases/download/v1.0/AwesomeWotlk.7z) library.
 2. Extract the `flyPlateBuffs` folder into `World of Warcraft/Interface/AddOns/`.
-3. Place `AwesomeWotlkLib.dll` and `AwesomeWotlkPatch.exe` inside your `World of Warcraft/` directory, then run the patcher.
+3. Extract `AwesomeWotlk.7z` and follow the `Instructions.txt` file to implement it.
 4. Restart the game and enable the addon.

 ## Disclaimer
-Private servers may have specific rules regarding the use of external libraries like **AwesomeWotlk**.
+Private servers may have specific rules regarding the use of custom libraries like **AwesomeWotlk**.
 Please verify your server’s policy to ensure the library is allowed before using it.